Practical Guidelines for Ideology Detection Pipelines and Psychosocial Applications: Psychosocial Analysis of Ideology Cohorts

-\sh{Differentiating extremist from moderates.} For various stakeholders, identifying extremist ideological groups is often of greater concern given their propensity to violence; however, moral language doesn't sufficiently distinguish extremes from moderates.
-We utilize the Grievance dictionary \cite{van2021grievance} to quantify users' language usage with respect to threat assessment categories.
-In \cref{subfig:grievances-ausvotes}, we plot the Kuller-Leibach divergence (signed by mean difference) between the distribution of each ideological group from the neutral group for each threat assessment category in the \ausvotes dataset.
-We observe that the far-right differs significantly from the other ideological groups in all categories, and generally uses more grievance language.
-Notably, in the \ausvotes dataset, the far-right use \emph{honour} and \emph{god} type language less than other groups.
-In \cite[supplementary material]{appendix}, we show that the far-right is significantly different from other ideological groups, in most datasets.
-There are two implications of these observations; first, grievance language signals far-right ideology; and second, there is an overlap between the language of the far-right and a threat assessment indicator (strengthening the case for monitoring this group for public safety).
+\sh{Testing Extremists' association with Grievance.} Early signals of extremism are of particular concern to national security and law enforcement practitioners.
+Prior work suggests that \emph{extreme ideologies hold more grievance and grudge beliefs than moderates.} We use the Grievance dictionary \cite{van2021grievance} to quantify users' grievance and grudge language.
+In \cref{ide:subfig:grievances-ausvotes}, we plot the Kuller-Leibach divergence (signed by mean difference) between the distribution of each ideological group from the neutral group for each category with the \ausvotes dataset.
+We apply the Kruskal-Wallis Test (95\%) between ideological groups, for each category, and find all are significantly different.
+We observe that the far-right users differ significantly from the other ideologies in all categories and generally use more grievance language.
+Notably, in the \ausvotes dataset, the far-right users use \emph{honor} and \emph{god} type language less than other groups.
+In the online appendix \cite{appendix}, we show that this hypothesis holds for most datasets.
+A takeaway for practitioners is that far-right language and threat assessment indicators overlap, suggesting a method to build effective public safety tools.

+\sh{Testing Nationalism via Emoji.} Here we add online evidence that \emph{the right-wing are associated with nationalism} via emojis.
+This hypothesis is widely accepted (and definitional), and supporting it validates our inferred ideologies.